How to Start a Roofing Company: 9-Step Guide [2025]

 This app lets your technicians access customer profiles—job histories, photos, voice notes, and even prior invoices.
 This way, your roofers can recognize loyal customers, review critical property details, or even spot new issues or opportunities.

-Your roofers can also give potential clients good-better-best estimates directly from their mobile devices.
+Your roofing sales reps can also give potential clients good-better-best estimates directly from their mobile devices.

-If the customer decides to hire your roofing company, your technicians can accept payments in the form of checks, credit cards, or even cash.
+If the customer decides to hire your roofing company, your sales reps can accept payment by check, credit card, or cash.

 Inventory management

-Another essential thing to consider is managing your inventory.
-Once you get going, keeping track of everything will involve more and more work.
+Another essential consideration is managing your inventory.
+Once you get going, keeping track of all the tools, equipment, and materials will take up more and more time.

 This is where a system like ServiceTitan’s Contractor Inventory Management Software comes into play.